barclayadam/helixjs/README.md

 TypeScript provides many benefits to large-scale javascript application development, including class syntax and most importantly type-checking.

-We use [tsd](http://definitelytyped.org/tsd/) (`TypeScript Definition manager for DefinitelyTyped`) whilst developing to grab TypeScript definition files for dependencies such as `knockout` and `tape` for testing.
+We use [tsd](http://definitelytyped.org/tsd/) (`TypeScript Definition Manager for DefinitelyTyped`) whilst developing to grab TypeScript definition files for dependencies such as `knockout` and `mocha` for testing.

 ##License